The Sultan Abdul Aziz Royal Gallery (Galeri Diraja Sultan Abdul Aziz) is one of Malaysia’s most interesting and professionally presented museums.

 The building itself is as impressive as the contents.
 This classic piece of colonial architecture dated 1909 was designed by AB Hubback who was also architect for Ipoh and KL railway stations and many other famous Malaysian landmarks.
 Originally built as a colonial government office, the building served as a Japanese military headquarters during WWII and was home to various local government departments since independence before being converted into this excellent museum a few years ago.
 An old safe which was in use during colonial times can be seen on the ground floor.

 One of Malaysia’s top museums and an excellent place to discover Selangor’s rich royal heritage and admire some sumptuous gifts and souvenirs.
 The museum is air-conditioned and has a gift shop and toilets.
 And it’s free!

-I have marked the exact location on this map (click on the View Larger Map symbol in the top right corner to expand the map):
+I have marked the exact location of Sultan Abdul Aziz Royal Gallery on this map (click on the View Larger Map symbol in the top right corner to expand the map):